bfenetworks/bfe/docs/en_us/introduction/route.md

 ## Overview

 - In BFE [forwarding model](./forward_model.md), after "product name" for one request is determined, the destination cluster should be specified.
-- A Forwarding Table is provided for each product inside BFE.
+- BFE provides a Forwarding Table for each product.
 - For each request, the forwarding table for the determined product is searched, and destination cluster is specified.

 ## Composition of Forwarding Table